-The Central America Volcanic Arc is a chain of volcanic formations that extend from Guatemala to Northern Panama, parallel to the Pacific coastline of the Central American Isthmus.
-They range from major stratovolcanoes to lava domes and cinder cones.
+The Central America Volcanic Arc is a chain of hundreds of volcanic formations that extend from Guatemala to northern Panama, parallel to the Pacific coastline of the Central American Isthmus.
+These volcanic formations range from major stratovolcanoes to lava domes and cinder cones.

-The Cordillera de Talamanca is a mountain range that lies on the southeast half of Costa Rica and the far west of Panama.
+The Cordillera de Talamanca is a mountain range that lies in the southeast half of Costa Rica and the far west of Panama.
 The range rises from sea level on the Caribbean side to over 12,000 ft and then drops back down to the General Valley on the Pacific side.